FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 If I get sick, can I still participate in class while being quarantined?

 Depending on the requirements of each class, your professors will help you arrange the most effective method for you to keep up to speed with your classes while in quarantine.
-All semester courses offered will be also available, in their entirety, on Moodle with such course material as: prerecorded lecture videos; videos from onsite; videos of interviews; podcasts; PowerPoint and class-notes; reading; discussion forums.
-This will ensure continuity and uninterrupted flow regardless of the circumstances.
-Online course material, bibliography, and supplemental reading will be available to students from the beginning of the semester.
+Online course material, bibliography, and supplemental reading will be available on Moodle throughout the semester.
+Other material, such as prerecorded lecture videos; videos from onsite; videos of interviews; podcasts; PowerPoint and class-notes; reading; discussion forums, may also be available online, depending on the course.

 Will the popular CYA Field Study program be affected?